tine-groupware/broadcasthub/README.md

 ## Development ##
+### Development within the Tine 2.0 docker setup ###
+See README of `tine20/docker`, section "Add Tine 2.0 Broadcasthub/Development".

+### Development with local node application ###
 For basic development the standalone integration tests (use mocks for external services) might be sufficient: Change the code, adapt tests if necessary, run integration tests and check if everything is fine.

-For full local development and running the end to end tests locally a local Tine 2.0 development instance is necessary.
+For full local development and running the end to end tests locally a local Tine 2.0 development instance is necessary (Tine 2.0 JSON API for checking the token).
 Furthermore a local Redis server is necessary.
 Adapt the code as necessary and check if it works with the following steps:

 * Stop the local Tine 2.0 Broadcasthub if it is already running (code changes only take effect after node restart)
 * Start the Tine 2.0 Broadcasthub locally, optional with enabled debug output to check what is going on: `DEBUG=Tine20Broadcasthub:* node app.js`